-You may not receive confidential information or information that has use restrictions (whether written or oral) without prior written approval by a direct report to the CEO, after consultation with Lexmark's Legal Department.
-This approval can be delegated to specific individuals one level lower, if approved in writing by a direct report to the CEO.
-Furthermore, the actual receipt of such information must not take place until the terms of its use have been formally agreed to in writing by Lexmark and the other party.
+You may only agree to receive confidential information or information that has use restrictions (whether written or oral) after the terms of its use have been formally agreed to in writing by Lexmark and the other party.
 Any such agreement should be reviewed by Lexmark's Legal Department.
 Once another party's confidential information is legitimately in your hands, you may not use, copy, distribute or disclose that information unless you do so in accordance with the terms of that agreement.